 Why should I shop at your store?

-If you live in New York City, or shop for wine on the internet, we know you have lots of good options to choose from.
-But we don’t think there’s any other store that is quite like us, and we are confident that we are the right choice for a lot of wine lovers out there.
-We offer a good sized selection of singular wines, many of which you can’t buy anywhere else in New York City, or even anywhere else in the U.S.; competitive prices; four-star service from wine experts who can guide you through our selection; a great free-tasting program; tasting notes and other background information on almost every wine we carry; and newsletters with tons of information and pre-sale offerings of wines that you will rarely ever see on a retail shelf (sign up at the top of our home page).
+If you live in San Francisco or New York City, or shop for wine on the internet, we know you have lots of good options to choose from.
+But we don’t think there’s any other store quite like us, and we are confident that we are the right choice for a lot of wine lovers out there.
+We offer a good-sized selection of singular wines, many of which you can’t buy anywhere else, and we offer them at very competitive prices.
+We strive to provide four-star service from wine experts who can guide you through our selection in person and online; we run great free-tasting programs; and provide a content-rich website with tasting notes, background information and the story on almost every wine we carry.
+Each week we send newsletters and email offers with detailed but accessible information about wines you might not regularly see on a retail shelf.
+You can sign up for our newsletter offers here.

 Why don’t you post scores from Wine Spectator or other publications?

 In our view, a numeric score doesn’t say much about a bottle of wine.
 The best wines have nuances that can easily be missed when you taste 20, 30 or more wines in a row.
 And tasters who have just a sip or two from a bottle will have no idea how that wine evolves over the course of a meal, let alone over its life-time in someone’s cellar.
 In our notes we try to convey what we consider the most important information, at that point in time, about each wine.
 Not only do point scores tend to distract from more meaningful information, they also tend to give a false sense of confidence in absolute quality: is an 89 point Cabernet Sauvignon inherently better than a 86 point Muscadet?
-Doesn’t it really depend on what you’re in the mood for?
+The "best" bottle of wine for any given context will depend on many factors - we believe it's best to provide relevant information to help you make the most informed decision.

-Finally, we are dubious of the process used to generate these numbers.
-Tasters need to go through an enormous number of samples to produce their scores.
-And strange things happen when you line up a bunch of wines and try to rank them against one another, whether blind or not.
+We are also a little dubious about the process used to generate scores in many cases.
+Tasters need to go through an enormous number of samples to produce the numbers, and strange things can happen when you line up a lot of wines and attempt to rank them against one another, whether blind or not.
 Experiments show, and our experience confirms, that in such an environment tasters can focus on superficial characteristics like alcohol, sweetness and oak, and easily be influenced by the temperature of the wines or the order that they are served in.

-We are not, however, dogmatic about this.
-We recognize the importance of making qualitative assessments of wine (heck, it’s what we do every day) and we are big fans of plenty of reviewers who assign points in a way that can be somewhat meaningful.
-If you are curious about how certain of our wines have been reviewed in the press, please ask and we will give you whatever information we have.
+However, we are not, dogmatic about this.
+We recognize the importance of making qualitative assessments of wine (it is part of what we do every day) and we are fans of thoughtful reviewers who assign points in context and in a way that can be more meaningful.
+If you are curious about how a wine has been reviewed in the press, please ask and we will give you whatever information we have.

 What is “terroir”, and why do you care about it?